isomerpages/moe-rulangpri/_general-information/For Parents/Forms for Parents.md

 apply for the Parent Volunteer Scheme only during the period from 1 July 2026 to 12 March 2027.</p>
 <h3><strong>7.
 Information</strong></h3>
-<p>Parents may refer to https://moe.gov.sg/primary/p1-registration for information
+<p>Parents may refer to <a href="https://moe.gov.sg/primary/p1-registration" rel="noopener nofollow" target="_blank">https://moe.gov.sg/primary/p1-registration</a> for
-on Primary One Registration Exercise.</p>
+information on Primary One Registration Exercise.</p>
 <h3><strong>8.
 Consent</strong></h3>
 <p>I have read all the above terms and conditions and agree to all the terms
 and conditions governing the management of the Parent Volunteer Application